csonuryilmaz/heybot/heybot/README.md

 - [ ] Send new version is deployed e-mail to some recipients like newsletter when a version is deployed. (after deploy operation)
 - [ ] Auto sync start date (in progress),end date (deployed/closed) and *status* with related issues.
 Support <--> Other projects (web,mobile,cronint)
 - [ ] Auto add related issue's assignee to other related issue's watcher list.
 Support <--> Other projects (web,mobile,cronint)
-- [ ] When a branch is detected in a repository then auto-start the related issue. (in progress)
+- [ ] When a branch is detected in a repository then auto-start the related issue.
+- [ ] Cleanup: Append issue number to commit messages.
+- [ ] Release script to execute when heybot new version is ready.
+- [ ] Test an issue operation.